-Annotations to Chapter III: Stateowned enterprises in the marketplace
+Annotations to Chapter III: State-owned enterprises in the marketplace

-Consistent with the rationale for state ownership, the legal, and regulatory and policy framework for SOEs should ensure a level playing field and fair competition in the marketplace when SOEs engage in economic activities.
+Consistent with the rationale for state ownership, the legal, and regulatory and policy framework for SOEs should ensure a level playing field and fair competition in the marketplace when SOEs undertake engage in economic activities.

 When SOEs engage in economic activities then it is commonly agreed that those activities must be carried out without any undue advantages or disadvantages relative to other SOEs or private enterprises.
 There is less consensus about how a level playing field is to be obtained in practice - particularly where SOEs combine their economic activities with non-trivial public policy objectives.
-In addition to specific challenges such as ensuring legal, administrative, tax, debt and regulatory neutrality equal financial, regulatory and tax treatment come some more overarching issues, including identifying the cost of public service activities obligations and, where feasible, separation of economic activities and public policy objectives.
-The OECD Recommendation on Competitive Neutrality [OECD/LEGAL/0462] OECD (2012) Competitive Neutrality: Maintaining a Level Playing Field between Public and Private Business, which provides best practices from OECD Member Countries, should be observed.
+In addition to specific challenges such as ensuring legal, administrative, tax, <a href="debt and regulatory neutrality equal financial, regulatory neutrality equal financial, regulatory and tax treatment come some more overarching issues, including identifying the cost of public service activities obligations and, where feasible, separation of economic activities and public policy objectives.
+The OECD Recommendation on Competitive Neutrality: Maintaining a Level Playing Field between Public and Private Business, which provides best practices from OECD Member Countries, should serve as a point of inspiration for regulators and policy makers. should be observed.
 Another challenge is the evolving internationalisation of SOEs and their participation in markets and value chains, which requires further solutions to prevent and mitigate possible distortions of the playing field.